Skip to content

 Method:

 1. Cook the mince in a pan with a little oil until browned and cooked through.
-Pour in the chilli tomato sauce and simmer for a few mins until heated through.
+Pour in the chilli con carne sauce and simmer for a few mins until heated through.

 2. Drain and rinse the beans, then add to the sauce and cook for another 2-3 mins until everything is hot.